drawablex86/notes.archived/_notes/Public/Negentropy- A concept that can be applied beyond the realms of physics.md

 	- *We imagine order is equilibrium.
 But dramatic change can be a source of new order (efficient and higher)*
 	- open systems, where intelligence is diffused or spread to all members of the organization, will tend to make better decisions, do so quickly
 	-  Institute order and rigid structure, and while you may achieve standardization, you’ll also squelch creativity
-	-  Where creativity is valuable, learning to accept chaos is a must
+	-  Where creativity is valuable, learning to accept chaos is a must.

 	### Challenges here